mshojaei77/Python-Course/README.md

 ## Phase 2: Automation and Scripting Developer with Python
 In this phase, you will learn how to automate mundane tasks and create scripts to perform repetitive actions.
 You will also learn how to integrate Python with other tools and platforms.

-#### 1: Introduction to Automation and Scripting
-- Understanding the need for automation and scripting
-- Advantages of automation and scripting
-- Basic concepts of automation and scripting

-#### 2: Web Scraping
-- Introduction to web scraping
-- Tools and libraries for web scraping in Python
-- Extracting data from web pages using BeautifulSoup
-- Challenges and projects for practice

-#### 3: API Integrations
-- Understanding APIs and their uses
-- Interacting with web APIs using Python
-- Building a RESTful client using Python
-- Challenges and projects for practice

-#### 4: Batch Processing
-- Running batch jobs and scripts using Python
-- Scheduling batch jobs using cron
-- Using PyInstaller to package scripts

-#### 5: Automation Testing
-- Introduction to automated testing
-- Writing test cases using unittest
-- Test automation frameworks in Python
-- Challenges and projects for practice

-#### 6: Building Automated Workflows
-- Understanding automated workflows and their benefits
-- Creating automated workflows using Python
-- Challenges and projects for practice

-#### 7: Bot Development
-- Introduction to chatbots and their applications
-- Developing chatbots using Python
-- Implementing natural language processing in chatbots
-- Challenges and projects for practice
-- Understanding social media automation
-- Developing social media bots using Python
-- Automating social media interactions
-- Challenges and projects for practice

-#### 8: Data Processing and Cleaning and Data Mining
-- Understanding data processing and cleaning
-- Data mining techniques using Python
-- Data visualization with Python
-- Challenges and projects for practice

-#### 9: Scripting for DevOps and Infrastructure Management
-- Introduction to DevOps and infrastructure management
-- Using Python scripts for automating DevOps tasks
-- Managing infrastructure using Python
-- Challenges and projects for practice

-#### 10: Cloud Infrastructure Management
-- Introduction to cloud computing and its services
-- Automating cloud infrastructure management using Python
-- Challenges and projects for practice

-#### 11: Building GUI Applications
-- Introduction to GUI development using Python
-- Building desktop applications with Tkinter
-- Developing cross-platform applications using PyQt
-- Challenges and projects for practice

-#### 12: Packaging and Deployment of Python Applications
-- Understanding packaging and deployment of Python applications
-- Creating Python packages using setuptools
-- Deploying Python applications on different platforms
-- Challenges and projects for practice
+Sure, I can add some emojis to the topics in Phase 3!
+Here you go:

+13. 🔍 - Web Scraping , Internet Access and Parsing
+- 📡 Making HTTP requests with urllib: `urllib.request` module
+- 🎁 Handling JSON and XML data with Python
+- 🕷️ Introduction to web scraping: scraping vs crawling
+- 🌟 Scraping tools: Beautiful Soup, lxml, Scrapy, Selenium
+- 🧬 Parsing HTML with BeautifulSoup: HTML parsing, tag navigation, attribute access
+- 💻 Scraping data from the web using Python libraries
+- 🔮 Scraping dynamic websites with Selenium: installing and configuring Selenium, XPath notation, and browser automation

+14. 🤖 - Bot Development
+- 🤖 Introduction to bot development: Implementing natural language processing in chatbots
+- 💬 Creating chatbots using Dialogflow: design console, intents, entities, webhooks
+- 📲 Developing Facebook Messenger bots using Python: Messenger API, Flask app, server connection
+- 🐦 Twitter bot development using tweepy library: installing and configuring tweepy, tweeting, retweeting
+- 🤖 Telegram bot development using python-telegram-bot and telethon: message handling, bot API, webhook setup, and running the bot
+- 🎮 Discord bot development using Discord API: creating bots, connecting to Discord, handling events, and sending messages
+- 📱 Building bots with WhatsApp and Instagram using instabot and getcontact libraries

+15. 🎨 - GUI Programming
+- 🖼️ Introduction to GUI programming: GUI basics, event-driven programming
+- 🖥️ GUI development with Tkinter: widgets, controls, geometry management, event handling, and application architecture
+- 🚀 Advanced GUI development with PyQt5: designing GUIs with Qt Designer, application events, signals, and slots
+- 🌐 Web application development with Flask and Django: installing and configuring Flask and Django, creating and running projects, integrating with database and HTML templates

+16. 🚀 - Packaging and Deployment of Python Applications
+- 📦 Packaging Python applications into distributable formats: wheels, eggs, executables
+- 🚀 Deploying Python applications on cloud platforms: AWS, Google Cloud, Heroku, etc.
+- 🛡️ Securing Python applications: using SSL/TLS certificates, hashing, encryption, and authentication

+17. ⚙️ - Automation and Scripting and API Integrations

+- 🤖 Introduction to automation and scripting: scheduling tasks and running scripts
+- 🔧 Using subprocess to run external programs: commands, arguments, and syntax
+- 🖥️ Automating GUI actions with pyautogui and pyttsx3: features, commands, and examples
+- 💻 Interacting with Windows using pywin32: wrapping WinAPI functions, retrieving system information
+- 🤖 Automating testing with Selenium, Jenkins, Robot Framework, Pytest, Behave, etc.
+- 🌐 Working with web technologies like HTML, CSS, DOM, XPath, etc.
+- 🗃️ Version control with Git and Continuous Integration tools

+18. 📈 - Data Analysis and Data Manipulation
+- 📊 Introduction to data analysis: data types, data sources, and data cleaning
+- 🧹 Data cleaning with Python libraries like Pandas, NumPy, and OpenRefine
+- 📈 Analyzing data with Python: visualization using Matplotlib, Seaborn, and Plotly, statistical analysis using SciPy and StatsModels
+- 🤝 Merging and joining data sets using Pandas
+- 📚 Introduction to machine learning with scikit-learn: supervised and unsupervised learning, model fitting, and evaluation
+- 🔍 Exploratory data analysis with Python: pandas profiling and missingno libraries, feature engineering, and dimensionality reduction techniques.

 Happy learning!